 - Percy Bysshe Shelly's "The Sensitive Plant" describes the eponymous plant's home throughout various times and seasonal changes, right up until its tender dies and her garden falls into disrepair.
 Maybe.
 It also says that death is an illusion of human perception and everything is still alive.
 So it's difficult to say what happened, if indeed anything happened and it wasn't just one big metaphor.

-- Sondheim's Pacific Overtures has an interesting take on this trope in its Act One finale, "Someone in a Tree."
+- Pacific Overtures has an interesting take on this trope in its Act One finale, "Someone in a Tree."
 As the title of the song suggests, an Old Man reminisces about how he watched the first-ever interaction between the Japanese and American explorers by hiding in a tree outside of the specially-built treaty house; his younger self, a Boy, appears onstage and recreates the event.
 Since the government purged all records of the event (to the point of burning down the treaty house itself), the Boy, the Old Man, and their tree are among the only witnesses to a major historical event—and in that, they become history, as it was only their presence that allows the story to go on.

-- In Dragon Age: Origins, the Warden's party goes into the Brecilian Forest and encounters the Ancient Oak, a sentient tree which speaks only in rhyme.
+- In Dragon Age: Origins, the Warden's party goes into the Brecilian Forest and encounters the Ancient Oak, a sentient tree that speaks only in rhyme.
 It gives them its history, then adds that its most prized possession is its child, an acorn, which has been taken by the local mad hermit.
 The player must decide whether to kill the hermit to take the acorn, kill the oak to satisfy the hermit, or trade with the hermit for the acorn in order to resolve the conflict without bloodshed.

-- Jimmy and the Pulsating Mass has a scene about Jimmy empathizing with the Happy Little Sunflower, imagining what it's like to be a sunflower, where he is in a field, and is picked by a girl, who keeps him in a jar or something, while he slowly wilts and is about to be eaten by the girl's pet hamster.
+- Jimmy and the Pulsating Mass has a scene about Jimmy empathizing with the Happy Little Sunflower, imagining what it's like to be a sunflower, where he is in a field and is picked by a girl, who keeps him in a jar or something, while he slowly wilts and is about to be eaten by the girl's pet hamster.